sul-cidr/histonets-arch/README.rst

 * ``scripts/run.sh``, that runs a command inside a specific container (e.g., ``./scripts/run.sh django flake8``)

 * ``scripts/dev.sh``, that starts all servers and builds, recreates, or removes images if necessary.

+* ``scripts/destroy.sh``, that removes all containers, Docker images, and orphans.
+The option ``--volumes`` can also be passed in to remove all associated volumes (such as those use by PostgreSQL).

 Deployment